Sign up to our weekly newsletter

 Read the brief and the key problems you are trying to solve, then get to work on your research.
 There are four main areas you should look at for your research, to make sure you are covering all bases and getting the best insights you can:

 - Company – really delve into the company, its history and people, its purpose and values, and what makes it different.
 Even if you think you know the company well, revisit this and get as familiar as possible.

-- Get into the audience – who are the key audience?
+- Understand the audience – who are the key audience?
 What motivates them?
 How are they behaving?
 Where are they?
 Look at market research from companies such as GlobalWebIndex.

 - Category – delve into the industry concerned and find out everything you can.
 You are bound to have some good trade media contacts so give one of them a call and pick their brains.

 Don’t base your strategy on an initial observation – it will send you in the wrong direction.
-Now it’s time to revisit the brief, check the premise and you haven’t gone off-piste with your research, define and simplify the problem.
+Now it’s time to revisit the brief to check you haven’t gone off-piste with your research and have defined and simplifed the problem.

-Now it’s time to apply insight to your research and distilling it down.
-You will probably start with quite a lot of various insights, but you need to prioritise these and narrow them down – in line with the brief (that you have re-visited of course).
+Now it’s time to apply insight to your research and distil it down.
+You will probably start with quite a lot of insights, but you need to prioritise these and narrow them down – in line with the brief (that you have re-visited of course)!
 Then you can start forming your strategy and applying the various different pillars of activity.